Social Security Division

 Free TV licences for people aged 75 or over

-In order to facilitate the issue of free TV licences to eligible persons in the Island Treasury’s Social Security Division shares the data it holds about them with TV Licensing.
-This data sharing is now authorised by the Age-related TV Licence Fee Concession (No. 2) Scheme 2020, a copy of which is also available in the Downloadable Documents on the right hand side of this page (see in particular the Schedule to the Scheme).
+In order to facilitate the issue of free TV licences to eligible pensioners in the Island Treasury's Social Security Division shares the data it holds about them with TV Licensing.
+This data sharing is authorised by the Age-related TV Licence Fee Concession (No. 2) Scheme 2020, a copy of which is also available in the Downloadable Documents on the right hand side of this page (see in particular the Schedule to the Scheme).

 TV Licence payments from social security for people aged under 75